IIIF/api/source/_posts/2016-05-12-new-specifications.md

 layout: post
 ---

-The IIIF Editors are pleased to announce revised versions of the Image and Presentation APIs:
+We are pleased to announce revised versions of the Image and Presentation APIs:

  * [IIIF Image API 2.1.0][image21]
  * [IIIF Presentation API 2.1.0][prezi21]